squidcloudio/squid-samples/todo-angular/frontend/README.md

 #### Get Items.

 When the user clicks on a particular Todo, they are taken to a page displaying the Items related to that Todo.
 If the user clicks on one of the default todos, the items will be automatically filtered by date.
-To retrieve the items, the `getItems()` method from the TodoService is called.
+To retrieve the items, the `ObserveTodoItems()` method from the ItemService is called.

 **_src/app/pages/todo-items/todo-items.component.html:_**